Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager-client.md

 ##### User ID

+If the user ID is already available you can:

+- Initialize the instance with it by inputing it in the "User ID" input box of the `init` tag
-If the userId already available you can initialize the instance with a User ID.
-You can also use the setUserId tag type to initialize the User ID at a later time.
+- Use the `setUserId` tag type to set the use ID at a later time.
 [More details](../../sdks/browser-2/#custom-user-id).

 ##### Configurations